-For more information about the grant program and details on how to apply, visit Sustainable Jersey’s Grants and Resources page.
+For more information about the Grants Program and details on how to apply, visit the Sustainable Jersey’s Grants and Resources page.
 A free informational webinar on this grant opportunity will take place on Friday, September 14, 2018 from 3-4 pm.

 About Sustainable Jersey for Schools

 Sustainable Jersey for Schools is a certification program for public schools in New Jersey.
-It was launched by Sustainable Jersey, a nonprofit, nonpartisan organization that provides tools, training and financial incentives to support and reward municipalities and schools as they pursue sustainability programs.
-To date, 273 school districts and 679 schools are participating in the program.
-The district participation has grown to include 46 percent of all New Jersey school districts.
+It was launched by Sustainable Jersey, a nonprofit organization that provides tools, training and financial incentives to support and reward municipalities and schools as they pursue sustainability programs.
+To date, 302 school districts and 777 schools are participating in the program.

-Sustainable Jersey for Schools is underwritten by the New Jersey School Boards Association (NJSBA), the New Jersey Board of Public Utilities Clean Energy Program, The Geraldine R. Dodge Foundation and the New Jersey Education Association (NJEA).
-The 2017 Sustainable Jersey for Schools small grants program is funded by the PSEG Foundation, NJEA, the Gardinier Environmental Fund and the New Jersey Department of Health.
-Founding Sponsor contributors are South Jersey Gas, New Jersey Natural Gas and NJM Insurance Group.
-Bayer Foundation and Investors Bank and the bronze sponsors are BioShine, Gabel Associates and Schneider Electric.
+Sustainable Jersey for Schools is underwritten by the New Jersey School Boards Association (NJSBA), the New Jersey Board of Public Utilities Clean Energy Program, the Geraldine R. Dodge Foundation and the New Jersey Education Association (NJEA).
+The 2018 Sustainable Jersey for Schools grants program is funded by the PSEG Foundation, NJEA and the Gardinier Environmental Fund.
+Founding sponsor contributors are South Jersey Gas, New Jersey Natural Gas and NJM Insurance Group.
+The silver sponsors are PSEG and Investors Bank and the bronze sponsors are BioShine, Gabel Associates and Schneider Electric.

 Program partners include: NJSBA, NJEA, New Jersey Association of School Administrators (NJASA), New Jersey Association of School Business Officials (NJASBO), New Jersey Parent Teacher Association (NJPTA), New Jersey Principals and Supervisors Association (NJPSA), New Jersey School Buildings and Grounds Association (NJSBGA) and The Sustainability Institute at The College of New Jersey (TCNJ).